 There will be no events of default in respect of the Bonds.
 In case of the Issuer's failure to discharge its payment obligations relating to interest under the Terms of the Bonds, Bondholders shall have no right to claim or enforce an early redemption of the Bonds.
 In particular, Bondholders shall not be entitled, and hereby waive any statutory right conferred to them, to file for the opening of bankruptcy proceedings (Konkursbegehren) pursuant to Art.
 166 of the Swiss Bankruptcy Code (Bundesgesetz über Schuldbetreibung und Konkurs) or to make other filings or motions which, if approved, will lead to a redemption of the Bonds.
-However, the Bonds shall become immediately due and payable, together with accrued interest thereon, if any, and Deferred Interest, if any, to the date of payment, following a decree or order being made by FINMA, or a resolution being passed, for the opening of bankruptcy proceedings, the dissolution (other than pursuant to a merger, consolidation or amalgamation with another entity where the resulting or surviving entity assumes all the obligations of the Issuer in respect of the Bonds), liquidation or winding-up of the Issuer.
+However, the Bonds shall become immediately due and payable, together with accrued interest thereon, if any, and Deferred Interest, if any, to the date of payment, following a decree or order being made by a court or agency or supervisory authority in Switzerland having jurisdiction in respect of the same, or a resolution being passed, for the opening of bankruptcy proceedings, the dissolution (other than pursuant to a merger, consolidation or amalgamation with another entity where the resulting or surviving entity assumes all the obligations of the Issuer in respect of the Bonds), liquidation or winding-up of the Issuer.